 Limousines are not only considered the preserve of the aforementioned despots, but they’re also the favoured modes of conveyance of business titans, young Arabic and Russian showoffs and rappers now even.
-Occasional contributor to The Steeple Times James Stunt is known for his convoy of such vehicles, whilst another well-known reader of ours once stated she’d like to have several herself.
+A well-known reader of ours even once stated she’d like to have several herself.
 This friend of royalty added that a collection of security guards running alongside with torches also would complete her ideal spectacle.

 Coming in the form of a four-seat, stretched saloon car, the 1994 Toyota Century to be offered was imported to the UK by Mohamad Issa in 2019.
 It is longer than a Rolls-Royce Phantom, but slightly shorter than a Maybach at 19-feet in length, is presented in black with a black leather interior and was fully serviced in Japan prior to being shipped.
 The odometer reads 34,500 miles.

 Historics Auctioneers will sell the 1994 Toyota Century limousine at their Windsorview Lakes sale on 18th July.
 They have set an estimate of just £13,000 to £17,000 ($16,300 to $21,300, €14,500 to €18,900 or درهم59,900 to درهم78,300) and describe the car as being: “A stunning example of a rare car even in Japan, this is a real collector’s car that is a sign of wealth and power for the price of a new Ford Fiesta!”